How Yoga Can Help Improve Digestion

 Movements should be slightly exaggerated.

-To further alleviate issues of digestive system, you should always take care of your diet.
+To further alleviate issues of digestion, you should always take care of your diet.

 beverages extinguish the heat of the digestive fire (Agni).
-Do not drink too much fluids
+Do not drink too many fluids

-during and after a meal, take at least 3, (best 4 to 6) hour break before another meal.
+during and after a meal, take at least 3, (best 4 to 6) hour breaks before another meal.
 This

 allows Agni to fully process the meal.

-Lastly, the strengthening of a healthy digestive system is important as the digestive system
+Lastly, the strengthening of a healthy digestion/digestive system is important as the digestive system

 breaks down and absorbs the nutrients of the food that we ingest.
 It is vital to incorporate